 Frequently asked questions

-When we talk about refrigerant we are typically referring to R-22, up and until January 2010 it was the refrigerant that came in all equipment, it had been around for 50 years and even though it was supposed to go through a phase out (chlorine properties, ozone stripping) builders and manufacturers installed it right up to the last date.
+When we talk about refrigerant, we are typically referring to R-22.
+Up until January 2010 it was the refrigerant that came in all equipment, it had been around for 50 years and even though it was supposed to go through a phase out (chlorine properties, ozone stripping) builders and manufacturers installed it right up to the last date.
 At NASCAIR we invest and plan long term, we started installing R-410 systems in 2005, it was more expensive, supposedly temperamental, not forgiving and installation practices had to be sterile.
-We nailed it, we have very few of our customers beholden to R-22 therefore if they need a little refrigerant its negligible cost.
-As of Jan 2015 there is no more production of R-22 allowed under multinational environmental agreements, Montreal Protocol and the Kyoto agreement.
+We nailed it, we have very few of our customers beholden to R-22 therefore, if they need a little refrigerant it’s a negligible cost.
+As of Jan 2015, there is no more production of R-22 allowed under multinational environmental agreements, Montreal Protocol and the Kyoto agreement.

-There are only about 8 mainstream manufactures left, there may be thirty brand names but those are just decals, I have had experience with every one of them, 22 years of repairing, getting tech support, filing warranties, dealing with defects, holding manufacturers accountable and holding home owners accountable.
+There are only about 8 mainstream manufacturers left, there may be thirty brand names, but those are just decals.
+I have had experience with every one of them, 22 years of repairing, getting tech support, filing warranties, dealing with defects, holding manufacturers accountable and holding home owners accountable.